Chris Kluwe: Music

-In addition to his former career as a punter in the NFL, Kluwe is the bassist for the local Minneapolis alternative/progressive metal band, Tripping Icarus.
+Kluwe is the bassist for the local Minneapolis alternative/progressive metal band, Tripping Icarus.
 Kluwe formed the band in 2009 with friends Andrew Reiner (guitar) and Matthew Marshall (drums), and later recruited Jesse Revel to join on lead vocals.
 Tripping Icarus recorded their debut EP, The Sideshow Sessions, in the summer of 2009.
 A year later, they recorded their first full-length LP, Perfect Citizen, which was slated for an early 2011 release.

 Their producer Andrew Lindberg was killed in a car accident May 2010.
 Tripping Icarus threw a memorial concert at Minneapolis’ First Avenue.
 When Donovan McNabb was traded to Minnesota before the 2011 season, Kluwe offered McNabb the number 5 jersey in exchange for mentioning Tripping Icarus in at least five press conferences, as well as donating $5,000 to Kluwe's charity, and an ice cream cone.
 McNabb didn't mention the band in five separate press conferences, but Kluwe concedes that "in his very first press conference, he mentioned it like twelve times".

 Writing

 Kluwe has written a book, Beautifully Unique Sparkleponies (Little Brown & Co.), that was released on June 25, 2013.
 The book is a collection of essays on various topics and the book title comes from the public consumption version of Kluwe's Deadspin letter to Maryland General Assembly Delegate Emmett Burns.
-Kluwe also cowrote a book with Andrew Reiner, Prime: A Genesis Series Event (Volume 1).
+Kluwe cowrote a book with Andrew Reiner, Prime: A Genesis Series Event (Volume 1).
 The book is the first in a planned science fiction trilogy.
 His first novel written solo, Otaku, was published by Tor in March 2020.
-He also contributed a chapter titled "Preparation and Performance" to the 2024 book Kobold Guide to Roleplaying (Kobold Press).
+He contributed a chapter titled "Preparation and Performance" to the 2024 book Kobold Guide to Roleplaying (Kobold Press).